GianpaoloPascasi/pack-challange/README.md

 # What I hadn't time to do and other ideas
 - About multitenantcy this service could be replicated (both apis and database instances) for every provider (Pack or other companies) to avoid overloading one service with massive multimedia uploads
 (maybe a provider is migratin all it's content in a couple of days and overloads the traffic).
+Multitenantcy can also be useful to segregate data for every tenant if needed or to sell the service as a "white label" product but at the same time it can became difficult to aggregate data between tenants for usage statistics.
 - To handle heavy and frequent media uploads you could use streams (for videos) and upload data direcly on clouds (eg S3).
 To avoid overloading the main api you could create one or more instances of a microservice that manages file uploads only and updates the files table record when the upload is complete.
 You could also stream files directly from S3 and avoiding to proxy clients using the backend.
 - Using an authentication system you can track files usage by user.
 Every time a user downloads or streams a file the you could log the access on a table and aggregate access data for statistics (access by nation, company, language, role).
 I skipped implementing the auth system due to lack of time.
 - I did the best effort to give an example of bit wise file validation but I could add other file types and signatures.
 I implemented this feature because I think that it is a valuable case for unit testing.